GOP's Roy Blunt blasts Democrats’ ‘false narrative’ on voter suppression

 The Senate Rules Committee was debating the For the People Act, a federal voting rights proposal sponsored by the panel’s chairwoman, U.S. Sen. Amy Klobuchar, D-Minn.

-"The bill simply tried to make it easier to vote," Klobuchar said, according to the Star Tribune of Minneapolis.
+"The bill simply tries to make it easier to vote," Klobuchar said, according to the Star Tribune of Minneapolis.
 "The For the People Act is the best chance to stop the rollback of voting rights."

 But during his questioning of witness Michael Waldman of the Brennan Center for Justice at New York University, Blunt alleged that the Klobuchar-backed proposal was an attempt to federalize elections under the guise of trying to protect voters’ rights.